mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Matt <!-- .element: style="color:blue"-->

-- ~~Critically, this was successfully implemented despite the complexity of the organisation's hierarchical arrangement.~~
 - Critically: Successfully implemented despite Scouts Victoria's complex hierarchical arrangement
-- ~~The system has been designed atomically to capture the key elements of event management success beyond the needs of our event, so that others in Scouting can make use of this great work too.~~
 - Designed generically, extensibly, and with modularity
 - Allows us to capture key elements of event management
 - Crucially, *beyond* the needs of just our event